daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 ### Quick nginx references

-The default file that is served is located at `/usr/share/nginx/html/index.html`, so if you want to change what that webpage is showing, just edit that file with `sudo nano /usr/share/nginx/html/index.html`.
-For example, I just put a bit of text redirecting to other places [in my index page](https://daattali.com/).
+The default file that is served is located at `/var/www/html/index.nginx-debian.html`, so if you want to change what that webpage is showing, just edit that file with `sudo nano /var/www/html/index.nginx-debian.html`.
+For example, I just put a bit of text redirecting to other pages [in my index page](https://daattali.com/).
 The configuration file is located at `/etc/nginx/nginx.conf`.

 When you edit an HTML file, you will be able to see the changes immediately when you refresh the page, but if you make configuration changes, you need to restart nginx.
 In the future, you can stop/start/restart nginx with